If you are looking at a huge chunk of debt, you are so not alone.

 People with debt on multiple credit cards

-Multiple monthly payments can be difficult to manage both financially as well as organizationally.
-Most people lose track of these payments, and that is the beginning of the slippery slope known as credit card debt that often ends in crippling charges that are too much to handle.
+Multiple monthly payments can be difficult to manage, both financially as well as organizationally, especially when the is with more than one credit .
+Most people lose track of these payments and, subsequently, the .
+That is the beginning of the slippery slope known as credit card debt that often ends in crippling charges that are too much to handle.

 Consolidating debt is one of the smartest ways to get ahead of a mounting pile of bills that might have gotten away from you.
-After all, it’s much easier to make one payment each month than it is to juggle multiple payments simultaneously.
+After all, it’s much easier to make one payment towards your credit card balance each month than it is to juggle multiple payments simultaneously.
 Transferring the balance of several credit cards into one lower payment is more financially feasible and simpler to manage.

 People with other forms of debt

 You can transfer other types of debt in addition to credit card debt.
 Car payments, personal loans, and other monthly installment payments can be lumped together with the help of a balance transfer credit card.